-This project includes videosketches, a short film and a machine-drawn series of 48 works (in progress).
-The project is based on two scores about Alexandra Roozen’s ‘Plain Dust’ series and her ‘Seen by Hand’ series, written by composer Willem Boogman.
-The renowned Ives Ensemble plays the first part ‘Plain Dust’ in Muziekgebouw aan ‘t IJ, Amsterdam, more info.
-The second part, ‘Seen by hand’, was not performed due to the Coronavirus.
+This project includes a short video and a machine-drawn series of 48 works (in progress).
+The project is based on two scores written by composer Willem Boogman about Alexandra Roozen’s ‘Plain Dust’ series and her ‘Seen by Hand’ series.
+The renowned Ives Ensemble plays the first part ‘Plain Dust’ in Muziekgebouw aan ‘t IJ, Amsterdam, read more.
+The second part, ‘Seen by hand’, was not performed due to the Corona virus.

 Text based working method

-During the lockdown, Alexandra Roozen studied the scores.
+During the lockdown in 2020, Alexandra Roozen studied the two scores.
 Texts written in the margins, caught her attention: a remarkably large amount of 64 rules for musicians.
-For example: Change direction now!, Louder than the others., Always light accents! etc. Based on a selection text, in combination with a monospace grid from which Alexandra always works, letters are composed into so-called word drawings.
+For example: Change direction now!, Louder than the others, Always light accents! etc. Based on a selection texts, in combination with a monospace grid from which Alexandra always works, letters are composed into drawings.

-The drawings are made with a pencil that is controlled by a drill.
+The drawings are made with a pencil, controlled by a drill.
 Alexandra has mastered this unconventional technique through experimentation.
-She recording this work process on videos and a short film is now being made together with filmmaker Inouschka de Nooijer.
-The focus in the film is on the rotation and sound of the machine, and the mechanical power versus taming the line into a shape.
+She recording this work process and made a short video together with filmmaker Inouschka de Nooijer.
+The focus in the video TRACES is on the rotation and sound of the machine, as well on the mechanical power versus taming the line into a shape.